Inter Parfums (NASDAQ:IPAR) Updates FY 2021 Earnings Guidance

 Inter Parfums (NASDAQ:IPAR) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $1.950-$1.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.720.
 The company issued revenue guidance of $750 million-$750 million, compared to the consensus revenue estimate of $714.19 million.

-A number of analysts recently commented on the company.
-DA Davidson raised their price target on Inter Parfums from $77.00 to $80.00 and gave the stock a neutral rating in a research note on Wednesday, April 21st.
-TheStreet raised Inter Parfums from a c+ rating to a b rating in a research note on Tuesday, May 11th.
-Finally, Zacks Investment Research lowered Inter Parfums from a strong-buy rating to a hold rating and set a $76.00 price target for the company. in a research note on Tuesday, June 22nd.
-Four equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-Inter Parfums currently has a consensus rating of Hold and an average price target of $73.40.
+A number of equities research analysts have weighed in on the company.
+Zacks Investment Research downgraded Inter Parfums from a strong-buy rating to a hold rating and set a $76.00 target price on the stock. in a report on Tuesday, June 22nd.
+DA Davidson raised their target price on Inter Parfums from $77.00 to $80.00 and gave the company a neutral rating in a report on Wednesday, April 21st.
+BWS Financial raised their price objective on Inter Parfums from $80.00 to $100.00 and gave the company a buy rating in a report on Wednesday, August 11th.
+TheStreet raised Inter Parfums from a c+ rating to a b rating in a report on Tuesday, May 11th.
+Finally, Citigroup raised their price objective on Inter Parfums from $78.00 to $84.00 and gave the company a neutral rating in a report on Wednesday, August 11th.
+Four investment analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
+The company currently has an average rating of Hold and an average target price of $79.20.

 Inter Parfums, Inc engages in the business of manufacturing, marketing, and distributing wide array of fragrances and related products.
 It operates through the European Based Operations and United States Based Operations segments.
 The European Based Operations segment conducts primarily in France.
 The United States Based Operations segment includes the sale of prestige brand name fragrances.